danjulio/MPPT-Solar-Charger/readme.md

 * Configurable battery charge parameters
 * Status signals for Night detection and pre-power-down alert
 * Night-only operating mode (switch 5V output on only at night)
-* Watchdog functionality to power-cycle connected device if it crashes
+* Watchdog functionality to power-cycle connected device if it crashes or for timed power-off control

 ### Applications
 * Remote control and sense applications* Solar powered web or timelapse camera* Night-time “critter cam"* Solar powered LED night lighting controller